rishisankar/flashattention/README.md

 2. Run the verify_output script with the filepath (ex: `python3 verify_output.py result.out`)

 ### Future
-- Utilize tensor cores for matrix multiplication
+- Utilize tensor cores for matrix multiplication and switch to fp16
 - Extend to multi-head attention